siliunobi/NOC-NOC/README.md

-# NOC-NOC
+# Artifact for NOC-NOC

-This repository contains all the artifacts for the NOC-NOC paper.
-Check the individual folders for more informations.
+This repository contains all the artifacts for our SIGMOD'24 paper "NOC-NOC: Towards Performance-optimal Distributed Transactions."
+Check the individual folders for more information.